Viewing a network device

-A network device object in BMC Atrium Discovery represents a switch, a router, a firewall, a SAN switch and so forth.
+A network device object in BMC Discovery represents a switch, a router, a firewall, a SAN switch, and so on.
 Network devices are discovered using SNMP credentials.
 A valid credential is required to create a Network Device node.

 You should either discover or import network devices.
 Doing both will result in duplicates where a discovered network device is also imported.